A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Isomers of generalized cuspidal edges and curved foldings

 \begin{Proposition} Let $f:U \to \R^3$ be a $C^\omega$-differentiable generalized cuspidal edge along $C$, whose limiting normal curvature function does not admit any zeros.
 Then the image of $\check f$ is congruent to that of $f$ $($i.e. the image of $\check f$ coincides with that of $f$ by a suitable isometry of $\R^3)$ as a map germ along $C$ if and only if it satisfies the following two conditions: \begin{enumerate} \item $C$ lies in a plane, or \item $C$ has a positive symmetry and the first fundamental form $ds^2_f$ has an effective symmetry, \end{enumerate} where the definition of positive symmetry and negative symmetry are given in \cite[Definition 1.2]{HNSUY} and the definition of effective symmetry is given in \cite[Definition 0.4]{HNSUY}. \end{Proposition}

-\begin{proof} The proof of this assertion is just the modification of the proof of \cite[Proposition 5.1]{HNSUY}, applying our Theorem B in the introduction: We suppose that $\check f$ is congruent to $f$.
+\begin{proof} Applying our Theorem B in the introduction: We suppose that $\check f$ is congruent to $f$.
 By \cite[Remark 4.5]{HNSUY}, it is sufficient to consider the case that $C$ does not lie in any plane.
 By Theorem B, there exist an isometry $T$ of $\R^3$ and a $C^r$-diffeomorphism $\phi$ defined on a neighborhood of the singular curve of $f$ such that

-We consider the case that $T$ fixes each point of $C$.
-Then $C$ must lie in a plane, a contradiction.
-So $T$ is a non-trivial symmetry of $C$, that is, it reverses the orientation of $C$.
-We suppose that $T$ is a negative symmetry.
-Then, by \cite[Remark 4.4 (b)]{HNSUY}, the image of $f$ coincides with that of $T\circ f$.
-Since the image of $\check f$ is different from that of $f$, this case never happens.
-So $T$ must be a positive symmetry, and then $\phi$ gives an effective symmetry of $ds^2_f$.

-Conversely, if $C$ has a positive non-trivial symmetry and the first fundamental form $ds^2_f$ has an effective symmetry $\phi$, then $T\circ f\circ \phi$ is a faithful isomer of $f$ as seen in (a) of \cite[Remark 4.4]{HNSUY}.
-Since the limiting normal curvature function of $f$ does not admit any zeros, such an isomer of $f$ is uniquely determined (cf. \cite[Theorem 3.8]{HNSUY}), we obtain \eqref{eq:ID}. \end{proof}
+Then the remaining argument is completely parallel to the case of cuspidal edge as of \cite[Proposition 5.1]{HNSUY}. \end{proof}